prlpl/windows-itpro-docs/windows/privacy/gdpr-it-guidance.md

 ### Windows services where Microsoft is the processor under the GDPR

 Most Windows 10 services are controller services in terms of the GDPR – for both Windows functional data and Windows diagnostic data.
-But there are a few Windows services where Microsoft is a processor for functional data under the GDPR, such as [Windows Analytics](https://www.microsoft.com/windowsforbusiness/windows-analytics) and [Windows Defender Advanced Threat Protection (ATP)](https://www.microsoft.com/microsoft-365/windows/microsoft-defender-atp).
+But there are a few Windows services where Microsoft is a processor for functional data under the GDPR, such as [Desktop Analytics](https://www.microsoft.com/windowsforbusiness/windows-analytics) and [Windows Defender Advanced Threat Protection (ATP)](https://www.microsoft.com/microsoft-365/windows/microsoft-defender-atp).

 >[!NOTE]
->Both Windows Analytics and Windows Defender ATP are subscription services for organizations.
+>Both Desktop Analytics and Windows Defender ATP are subscription services for organizations.
 Some functionality requires a certain license (please see [Compare Windows 10 editions](https://www.microsoft.com/windowsforbusiness/compare)).

-#### Windows Analytics
+#### Desktop Analytics

-[Windows Analytics](https://www.microsoft.com/windowsforbusiness/windows-analytics) is a service that provides rich, actionable information for helping organizations to gain deep insights into the operational efficiency and health of the Windows devices in their environment.
+[Desktop Analytics](https://www.microsoft.com/windowsforbusiness/windows-analytics) is a service that provides rich, actionable information for helping organizations to gain deep insights into the operational efficiency and health of the Windows devices in their environment.
 It uses Windows diagnostic data from devices enrolled by the IT organization of an enterprise into the Windows Analytics service.

 Windows [transmits Windows diagnostic data](enhanced-diagnostic-data-windows-analytics-events-and-fields.md) to Microsoft datacenters, where that data is analyzed and stored.
 With Windows Analytics, the IT organization can then view the analyzed data to detect and fix issues or to improve their processes for upgrading to Windows 10.